muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 invalid object") and Error-Value = 11 ("Malformed object").

-If a PCC does not recognize or support the value in the NT field, it MUST consider the entire ERO invalid and MUST send a PCErr message with Error-Type = 10 ("Reception of an invalid object") and Error- value = TBD2 ("Unsupported NAI Type in the SRv6-ERO/SRv6-RRO subobject").
+If a PCC does not recognize or support the value in the NT field, it MUST consider the entire ERO invalid and send a PCErr message with Error-Type = 10 ("Reception of an invalid object") and Error- value = TBD2 ("Unsupported NAI Type in the SRv6-ERO/SRv6-RRO subobject").